PAD780 Internship Seminar for MPA Students!

 We know that many MPA students are interested in internships to assist in your career planning or career transitions.
-Thankfully, the Differential Tuition Committee has made available ten (10) $1,000 tuition waivers for students to enroll in PAD 780.
 Below is information on how you can apply for one of these waivers and get your career and internships planning for next semester started!

 ABOUT PAD 780: This 3 credit, hybrid (half online, half classroom) course helps students reflect on their internship experiences.
 It requires 300 hours of fieldwork in an internship of your choosing.

 ELIGIBILITY: To be eligible for the tuition waiver, you must have at least a 3.0 GPA, completed at least 15 credits, and have a degree completion form on file.
 We also ask that at the time of application, you have secured an internship site.